py-pdf/pypdf/docs/user/extract-text.md

 print(page.extract_text((0, 90)))
 ```

-you can also extract text in "layout" mode:
+You can also extract text in "layout" mode:

 ```python
 # extract text in a fixed width format that closely adheres to the rendered